Codivores/blog-tech/ckr55vr8n03lasls18z2n92ug.md

 ## Scripts definition

-All the configuration is set, we now need to define our vite scripts in our `package.json`
+All the configuration is set, we now need to define our Vite scripts in our `package.json`

 ```
     "scripts": {